A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Online Algorithm

-Our algorithm involves several new ingredients that are critical to establishing competitive ratio $\phi$.
-First, our analysis relies on full characterization of the evolution of the plan over time, in response to packet arrivals and scheduling events.
-This characterization is sketched in Section~\ref{sec: plans} and formally treated in Appendix~\ref{app: plans}.
-Two, we introduce a new objective function $w^t_p + \phi\cdot w^t(\substpacket^t(p))$ for selecting a packet $p$ for scheduling.
-This function is based on a definition of substitute packets, $\substpacket(P,p)$, that accurately reflects the changes in the plan following scheduling events, including the case when $p$ is in the initial segment.
-Three, we introduce the concept of slot monotonicity, and devise a way for the algorithm to maintain it over time\footnote{ We remark that merely maintaining the value of $\delta(\tau)$ in~\cite{englert_suppressed_packets_12} does not prevent actual decreases of $\minimumweight(\tau)$, which in turn affect the benefits of packets in the plan.}.
+Our algorithm involves several new ingredients that are critical to establishing the competitive ratio of $\phi$.
+First, our analysis relies on full characterization of the evolution of the optimal plan over time, in response to packet arrivals and transmission events.
+This characterization is sketched in Section~\ref{sec: plans and their properties} and formally treated in Appendix~\ref{app: more on properties of plans}.
+Second, we introduce a new objective function $w^t_p + \phi\cdot w^t(\substpacket^t(p))$ for selecting a packet $p$ for transmission.
+This function is based on a definition of substitute packets, $\substpacket(\planP,p)$, that accurately reflects the changes in the optimal plan following transmission events, including the case when $p$ is in the initial segment.
+Third, we introduce the concept of slot monotonicity, and devise a way for the algorithm to maintain it over time, using adjustments of weights and deadlines of the packets in the optimal plan.
 This property is very helpful in keeping track of the optimal profit.
-Last but not least, we introduce a novel potential function that captures the ``advantage'' of the algorithm over the adversary regarding future time steps.
+Last but not least, we develop several tools used in the amortized analysis of Algorithm~$\PlanMonotonicity(t)$, including the concepts of a backup plan, an adversary's stash, and a novel potential function that captures the relative ``advantage'' of the algorithm over the adversary in terms of procuring future profits.